Department of English

 I am interested in the ways people address history and understand their lives through cultural invention.
 My current teaching and research interests lie in contemporary American literature, specifically in how public and private histories take shape in the form of innovative narrative work.
 I am particularly interested in the relationships between word and image, fiction and nonfiction that we see in contemporary comics, a field with roots in the 1970s that is also connected to deeper histories of drawn reportage and visual witnessing.

-I am a Faculty Fellow at the the Center for the Study of Gender and Sexuality, and director of the Artists' Salon project there, as well as faculty co-sponsor of the American Literatures and Cultures workshop.
-I recently collaborated in 2012 with inaugural Mellon Fellow Alison Bechdel, through the Richard and Mary L. Gray Center for Arts and Inquiry, and organized the "Comics: Philosophy and Practice" conference at the University in May 2012.
+I am a Faculty Fellow at the the Center for the Study of Gender and Sexuality, and director of the Artists' Salon project there, as well as faculty co-sponsor of the American Literatures and Cultures workshop and faculty sponsor of the Gender and Sexuality Studies workshop on the theme of "Desire."
+I collaborated in 2012 with inaugural Mellon Fellow Alison Bechdel, through the Richard and Mary L. Gray Center for Arts and Inquiry, and organized the "Comics: Philosophy and Practice" conference at the University in May 2012.
 See my Critical Inquiry interview with Alison Bechdel here.
 See me and Art Spiegelman talk about MetaMaus at the 92nd St. Y here.
+See me and comics theorist Scott McCloud talk at the Brattle Theatre here.
+For the academic year 2012-2013, I was a Visiting Scholar at the American Academy of Arts and Sciences.
+Prior to joining the faculty, I was a Junior Fellow at the Harvard Society of Fellows.

-Graduate: The Aesthetics of Comics; Pynchon/DeLillo and the Problem of America; Lines of Transmission: Comics and Autobiography
+Graduate: The Aesthetics of Comics; Pynchon/DeLillo and the Problem of America; Lines of Transmission: Comics and Autobiography; The Chicago Graphic Novel; Vietnam; Documentary: Aesthetics and Evidence

-Undergraduate: Literature of 9/11; Lines of Transmission: Comics and Autobiography; Media Aesthetics
+Undergraduate: Literature of 9/11; Lines of Transmission: Comics and Autobiography; Media Aesthetics; Contemporary Graphic Narratives

 - "Comics as Archives: MetaMetaMaus," special issue of e-misférica (published by the NYU Hemispheric Institute) "On the Subject of Archives" (2012).